Normally, all events take place on the premises of our bookshop. Exceptions will be explicitly communicated.

 -

-An event by the publishing house Scheidegger & Spiess and Never Stop Reading, followed by book sales and an aperitif.
+A guest event by everyedition, followed by a book sale and aperitif.
 Admission is free.
 The presentation will be held in German.

-An event by the publishing house Scheidegger & Spiess and Never Stop Reading, followed by book sales and an aperitif.
+A guest event by everyedition, followed by a book sale and aperitif.
 Admission is free.
 The presentation will be held in German.

 .